-- 3.1.2.3 New development, intensification and infilling is permitted throughout the Residential designation provided it is in keeping with the character of the neighbourhood.
-When evaluating the character of the neighbourhood, regard shall be given to attributes such as: land use, lot sizes and fabric (i.e., area, frontage, and depth); building type, location, form and scale (i.e., setbacks from lots lines and roads, spacing from other buildings, massing, scale, and height), building materials and architecture, lot coverage (coverage of buildings and open/green space), and streetscapes and planned function of roads. - 3.1.2.3.1 General Policies for New Development and Intensification/Infill - Development shall respect the existing character of the surrounding neighbourhood through compatible and complementary building siting, massing, height and scale. - b) Proposed land uses and development should have minimal impacts on adjacent properties in relation to grading, drainage, shadowing, access and circulation, and privacy. - c) Existing trees and vegetation should be retained and enhanced where possible and additional landscaping should be provided to integrate the proposed development with the existing neighbourhood. - 3.1.2.3.2 Policies for the Creation of Lot(s) for Single Detached and Semi-detached Dwellings Between Existing Lots - a) Proposed building heights should reflect the pattern of heights of adjacent housing and shall not exceed two storeys. - b) Proposed lot coverage should be similar to the lot coverage permitted on adjacent housing through the applicable zoning. - c) The predominant or average front yard setback for adjacent housing should be maintained to preserve the streetscape edge, and character. - d) Similar side yard setbacks should be provided to preserve the spaciousness of lots on the street. - e) The depth of a new dwelling should provide for a usable sized rear yard amenity area. - 3.1.2.3.3 Policies for the Development of Townhouse, Multiple and Apartment Dwellings - a) The location and massing of new buildings should provide a transition between areas of different development intensity and scale.
-Appropriate transitions can be achieved through appropriate setbacks or separations
+- 3.1.2.2 Within the "Residential" designation on Schedule "A", the primary use of land shall be for a range of dwelling types from single-detached dwellings to walk-up typelow rise apartments, parks and open spaces, as well as the institutional uses provided for in Section 3.1.2.187 of this Plan.
+The various types of residential uses shall be controlled through the application of the Town's implementing Zoning By-law. - Residential infilling type development is generally permitted throughout the "Residential" designation where such New development, intensification and infilling is permitted throughout the Residential designation provided it is in keeping with the attributes character of the neighbourhood in terms of building type, building form, and spatial separation.
+When evaluating the attributes character of the neighbourhood, regard shall be given to attributes such as: land use, lot sizes and fabric (i.e., area, frontage, and depth); and built building type, location, form and scale (i.e., setbacks from lots lines and roads, spacing from other buildings, massing, scale, and height), building materials and architecture, lot coverage (coverage of buildings and open/green space), and streetscapes and planned function of roads.
+In cases where one or more of the existing zone provisions are not met, an amendment or a minor variance to the zone provisions may be considered to permit the proposed development provided that the spirit of this Section is maintained

+3.1.2.3.1 General Policies for New Development and Intensification/Infill

+- a) Development shall respect the existing character of the surrounding neighbourhood through compatible and complementary building siting, massing, height and scale. - b) Proposed land uses and development should have minimal impacts on adjacent properties in relation to grading, drainage, shadowing, access and circulation, and privacy. - c) Existing trees and vegetation should be retained and enhanced where possible and additional landscaping should be provided to integrate the proposed development with the existing neighbourhood.

+3.1.2.3.2 Policies for the Creation of Lot(s) for Single Detached and Semi-detached Dwellings Between Existing Lots

+- a) Proposed building heights should reflect the pattern of heights of adjacent housing and shall not exceed two storeys. - b) Proposed lot coverage should be similar to the lot coverage permitted on adjacent housing through the applicable zoning. - c) The predominant or average front yard setback for adjacent housing should be maintained to preserve the streetscape edge, and character.

+- d) Similar side yard setbacks should be provided to preserve the spaciousness of lots on the street. - e) The depth of a new dwelling should provide for a usable sized rear yard amenity area.

+3.1.2.3.3 Policies for the Development of Townhouse, Multiple and Apartment Dwellings